Creative Approaches to Handling Alcohol Relapse

 Seek professional help to address the relapse and adjust your treatment plan.
 A therapist or counselor can provide guidance and support to help you get back on track.

-Adjust Your Relapse Prevention Plan
+How to Update Your Prevention Plan

 Make necessary adjustments to your relapse prevention plan based on what you have learned.
 This can help you develop more effective strategies for managing triggers and preventing future relapses.